-SECTION 1.
+Section 1.
 General Policy Provisions

-SECTION 1.1.
-The use of chemical restraint, mechanical restraint, or prone restraint is prohibited in the School.
+Section 1.1.
+The use of chemical restraint, mechanical restraint, or prone restraint, as defined by state law, is prohibited by the School.

-SECTION 1.2 The use of seclusion is prohibited within the School.
+Section 1.2 The use of seclusion, as defined by state law, is prohibited within the School.

-SECTION 1.2.1 Seclusion does not include "time-out," defined as a behavioral intervention in which the student is temporarily removed from the learning activity but in which the student is not confined.
+Section 1.2.1 Seclusion does not include "time-out," defined as a behavioral intervention in which the student is temporarily removed from the learning activity but in which the student is not confined.

-SECTION 1.2.2.
+Section 1.2.2.
 Seclusion does not include in-school suspension, detention, or a student-requested break in a different location in the classroom or in a separate unlocked room.

-SECTION 2.
+Section 2.
 Physical Restraint

-Physical restraint may be utilized only when the student is an immediate danger to himself or others and the student is not responsive to less intensive behavioral interventions including verbal directives or other de-escalation techniques.
+Physical restraint may be utilized only when the student is an immediate danger to theirself or others and the student is not responsive to less intensive behavioral interventions including verbal directives or other de-escalation techniques.

-SECTION 2.1.
+Section 2.1.
 Physical restraint does not include: providing limited physical contact and/or redirection to promote student safety, providing physical guidance or prompting when teaching a skill, redirecting attention, providing guidance to a location, or providing comfort.

-SECTION 2.2.
+Section 2.2.
 Physical restraint shall not be used (1) as a form of discipline or punishment (2) when the student cannot be safely restrained; or (3) when the use of the intervention would be contraindicated due to the student's psychiatric, medical, or physical conditions as described in the student's educational records.

-SECTION 2.3 All physical restraint must be immediately terminated when the student is no longer an immediate danger to himself or others or if the student is observed to be in severe distress.
+Section 2.3 All physical restraint must be immediately terminated when the student is no longer an immediate danger to himself or others or if the student is observed to be in severe distress.

-SECTION 2.4.
+Section 2.4.
 Before any staff member may implement physical restraint, he or she should have completed an approved training program.

-SECTION 2.4.1 Approved training programs must address a full continuum of positive behavioral intervention strategies as well as prevention and de-escalation techniques and restraint.
+Section 2.4.1 Approved training programs must address a full continuum of positive behavioral intervention strategies as well as prevention and de-escalation techniques and restraint.